outofmbufs/pidcontrol/README.md

 - **Bang Bang**: This is probably rarely a useful modification; it was implemented primarily as a test of the PIDModifier system to see how far customization features could be pushed.
 This alters the behavior of the PID controller such that the control variable is always returned as a fully "on" value or a fully "off" value.

 - **Use Delta E for derivative**: This changes the algorithm so that the derivative term is computed based on the slope of the error term rather than the slope of the process variable.
 There is likely no real-world use for this plug-in but it is there so the two approaches can be compared.

+## Ti, Td vs Ki, Kd
+As with `PID`, `PIDPlus` does not directly support Ti/Td gain forms; applications can do their own `K` form conversion.

+Alternatively, if the `KTTPID` class shown earlier has been defined, a `KTTPlus` can be defined this way:

+    class KTTPlus(KTTPID, PIDPlus):
+        pass

+and through the miracle of python's multiple-inheritance system ("super() is super!") this combines the Ti/Td conversion with `PIDPlus` instead of `PID`.

 ## Using PIDPlus with Modifiers